peteragility/glusterfs-aws/README.md

 The above Gluster volume types are supported in this quick start.
 Gluster also has **Distributed Replicated** and **Distributed Dispersed** volume types, they are not supported in this quick start, please refer to [Gluster documentation](https://docs.gluster.org/en/latest/Administrator%20Guide/Setting%20Up%20Volumes/)

-Here is a quick summary for different volume types:
+Here is a quick summary of different volume types:
 | Volume Type | Brick (EC2) Count | Redundancy Count | Filesystem Size  | Max. no. of EC2s can be down |
 |-------------|-------------------|------------------|------------------|------------------------------|
 | Distributed | n                 | /                | EBS Size * n     | 0                            |